UN report: Earth warming likely to pass limit set by leaders

 “Anything we can do to limit, to slow down, is going to pay off,” Tebaldi said.
 “And if we cannot get to 1.5, it’s probably going to be painful, but it’s better not to give up.”

-In the report’s worst-case scenario, the world could be around 3.3 degrees Celsius (5.9 degrees Fahrenheit) hotter than now by the end of the century.
+In the report’s worst-case scenario, the world could be around 5.9 degrees Fahrenhei) hotter than now by the end of the century.
 But that scenario looks increasingly unlikely, said report co-author and climate scientist Zeke Hausfather, climate change director of the Breakthrough Institute.
 Both extremes are looking less likely, he said.

 “We are a lot less likely to get lucky and end up with less warming than we thought.
 We won’t be able to meet Paris Agreement goals without rapid near-term reductions in our emissions,” Hausfather said.
 “At the same time, the odds of ending up in a much worse place than we expected if we do reduce our emissions are notably lower.”